-With cell phones chirping and wireless email devices vibrating, is it any wonder folks are feeling technostressed?
+With cell phones chirping and wireless email devices vibrating, it's no wonder folks are feeling technostressed.

 For an increasing number of connected people, being constantly available, juggling multiple tasks, and sorting through a pile of information fosters a type of

 Technostress is irritation, frustration, stress, and lack of sleep brought on by technology.